ykonstant1/Synthesis/documentation.md

 d) removes partition information with `unify` and returns the resulting fizzbuzz.

-Many more (and more serious!) examples of these constructs can be found in their respective descriptions.
+More of these constructs can be found in their respective descriptions.

-### E. Record/field interpretation of data and tables
+### E. Record:field interpretation of data and tables

 In general, higher order functions in Synthesis assume no interpretation of individual entries in the array, and treat them